'I ain't going home': John Wall's dagger 3 beats Celtics, forces Game 7

 — Dan Devine (@YourManDevine) May 13, 2017

+“I didn’t want to get a five-second violation, so I came and got the ball from Otto,” Wall said after the game.
+“Looked the defender in the eye and took a shot I work on, and it went in.”

+“We had our best on-ball defender on their All-Star,” Stevens said, according to Lang Whitaker of NBA.com.
+“We’re going to guard it as hard as we can and shake his hand and move on.”

-The Celtics had a chance to answer after another timeout, but their first crack at an inbounds play — a lob over the top to Kelly Olynyk at the rim — was scuttled by Olynyk’s old pal Kelly Oubre Jr., who fouled the Boston big man at the basket.
-The Wizards had a foul to give, though, making Oubre’s foul a work of genius; the Celtics had burned half of the 3.5 seconds they had left, and had to inbound again.
+The Celtics had a chance to answer after another timeout, but their first crack at an inbounds play — a lob over the top to Kelly Olynyk at the rim — was scuttled by Olynyk’s old pal, Wizards forward Kelly Oubre Jr., who fouled the Boston big man at the basket.
+The Wizards had a foul to give, though, and by the time the refs had stopped the clock, the Celtics had burned half of the 3.5 seconds they had left, and had to inbound again.

 They got it in to Thomas, but his attempt at a buzzer-beating answer came up short: